zaps166/QMPlay2/README.md

 ##Hardware acceleration

-QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), VDPAU/VA-API (X11, Linux/BSD only).
+QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), DXVA2 (Windows Vista and higher) and VDPAU/VA-API (X11, Linux/BSD only).
 Hardware acceleration is disabled by default, you can enable it in "Settings->Playback settings":
 - move hardware accelerated decoder on decoders list to the top,
 - apply settings.

+Hardware acceleration important information:
-VDPAU and VA-API decoder uses its own video output, so OpenGL features and CPU filters won't work.
+- VDPAU uses only its own video output, so OpenGL features and CPU filters won't work.
-CUVID and DXVA2 uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
+- CUVID, DXVA2 and VA-API uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
-CUVID requires FFmpeg 3.1 or higher for H264 and HEVC support!
+- DXVA2 requires "WGL_NV_DX_interop" extension and currently it doesn't support video adjustment and video deinterlacing.

-VDPAU, VA-API and CUVID has its own deinterlacing filters.
+- VDPAU, VA-API and CUVID has its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".

-DXVA2 requires "WGL_NV_DX_interop" extension and currently it doesn't support video adjustment and video deinterlacing.
+- CUVID requires FFmpeg 3.1 or higher for H264 and HEVC support (requirement during compilation)!

-H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.
+- H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.

 ##Deinterlacing